Personal Development and Pitstop

 PITSTOP

-Alongside the core intervention this personalised offer also includes interventions in: emotional resilience via Relationship Works, lifeskills, Tacpac, Sensory Sam, gardening, and play therapy.
+Alongside the core intervention this personalised offer also includes interventions in: emotional resilience via Relationship Works, lifeskills, Tacpac, Sensory Sam, Rebound Therapy, gardening, art, counselling and play therapy.
+These interventions are not restricted and may change based on need.